Contact Tracing can Help Slow the Spread of COVID-19

 - The phone numbers of your close contacts who may have been exposed and your employer if you’re working outside the home.

 - If anyone else lives with you, we’ll provide information on how you can keep your distance from them and keep them safe.
-If you need temporary housing, we can help.

 - We’ll also ask for basic information like your birthdate, address (to make sure you’re in Washtenaw County), and email address so we can send you follow-up information.